-R-code, S-code and Xref Level values may be set for each Workspace module independently.
+Compiled code, Source code, Server Compile, Xref Level, and Compile Parameter values may be set for each Workspace module independently.
 These Workspace module values override the Workspace level specifications for these values you have entered in the Workspaces window.
-See Section 4.2.2, "Workspace Window Description" [4-3] for a detailed description of the R-code, S-code, Xref level, and Compile Parameters fields.
+See Section 4.2.3, "Workspace Window Description" [4-3] for a detailed description of the Compile code, Source code, Xref level, Server Compile and Compile Parameters fields.

-Changing the Xref level, R-code, or S-code after you have assigned and compiled an object has no effect on the object.
-You must recompile for the new Xref and R-code to take effect.
+Changing these values after you have assigned and compiled an object has no effect on the object.
+You must recompile for the new values take effect.